Teambook for Resource Managers

 - Project burn to track remaining hours against budget

-- Availability to identify who can take on new work in the coming weeks
+- Who can take on new work in the coming weeks

 This turns reporting into a decision-making tool, not an administrative task.